iterasdev/peppol-py/README.md

 ### Send statistics

-To send a statistics for access point, call `send_peppol_statistics` in statistics.py:
+To send statistics for access point, call `send_peppol_statistics` in statistics.py:

 ``` python
 stats = send_peppol_statistics(aggr_stats, our_endpoint, xmlsec_path, keyfile, password, certfile, test_environment)
 ```

-`aggr_stats` is a dict of the aggregated statistics to end in the following format:
+`aggr_stats` is a dict of the aggregated statistics to send in the following format:

 ``` python